 • Flooding or water damage caused by sewer backup or basement leak

 • Power failure originating off your premises

 How does Ohio stack up against other states?

 • 9th lowest premiums in the U.S. States with lower rates are: Arizona, Delaware, Nevada, Washington, Wisconsin, Utah, Oregon and Idaho

 • The latest data shows the average Ohio homeowners premium was $725, compared to the national average of $1,023.

 • Ohio’s average homeowners premiums went up by $53 in 2013, by $27 in 2014, and a $29 avg. increase is expected in 2015.

 (sources for this article include the Ohio Department of Insurance (ODI) based on 2012 data, the most recent available from National Association of Insurance Commissioners (NAIC), and the Ohio Insurance Institute (OII) based on 2014 NAIC data).

-Need to discuss your Marysville homeowners insurance or Dublin homeowners insurance?
-We're homeowners insurance specialists- call Alan Galvez Insurance at (937) 592-4871 or visit our homeowners insurance resources to request your quote.
+Need to discuss your Ohio homeowners insurance?
+We're homeowners insurance specialists- call Alan Galvez Insurance at (937) 592-4871 or request your quote.